-Montecito Hot Springs is a lovely cascade of seven rock-walled pools of varying temperatures.
+Montecito Hot Springs (AKA Hot Springs Canyon) is a lovely cascade of seven rock-walled pools of varying temperatures.
 The pools are tucked between canyon walls and require a moderate 3-mile roundtrip hike.
 You will encounter ruins from a health resort built in the 1800s, but now the land is protected as part of the Los Padres National Forest.

 A few notes: